anuptachamo/Student_Management_System/README.md

         g. npm install jsonwebtoken
         h. npm install dotenv
         i. npm install cookie-parser (help to read a cookie )
+        j. npm install multer (use for file handling like images pdf or any files)
 ```

 ## All Features